 Camp O’Donnell was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

-There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
+There was only one water faucet in the camp, and the prisoners stood in line for two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This was often done so the Japanese could bathe and wanted more water.
 There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
 In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 This situation improved when a second faucet was added by the POWs who found the piping and dug the trench for the waterline.
-When the Japanese turned the water off, the POWs had the ability to turn it back on again without the Japanese knowing.
+Unknown to the Japanese, when they turned the water off, the POWs had the ability to turn it back on again without them knowing it.

 There was not enough housing for the POWs and most slept under buildings or on the ground.
-The barracks were designed for 40 men but those who did sleep in one slept in a barracks it was with as many 80 to 120 men.
+The barracks were designed for 40 men but those who did sleep in one slept in a barracks it was with as many as 80 to 120 men.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
-The result was that flies were everywhere in the camp including the POW kitchens and in the food.
+The result was that flies were everywhere in the camp including in the POW kitchens and in the food.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
-Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
+Yohio Tsuneyoshi, asking for medical supplies.
+He was told never to write another letter.
 The ranking American officer asked the Japanese for medical supplies, additional food, and materials to repair the roofs because they were leaking.
 This resulted in his being beaten with a broadsword.
 When the Archbishop of Manila sent a truckload of medical supplies to the camp, Tsuneyoshi refused to allow the truck into the camp.
 The Japanese Red Cross sent a truck of medical supplies to the camp the Japanese took 95% of the supplies for their own use.
 A second truck was sent by the Red Cross with medical supplies, but it was turned away at the gate of the camp.

-The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
+The POWs in the camp hospital lay on the floor elbow to elbow and only one medic – out of the six medics assigned to care for 50 sick POWs – was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
-To clean the ground under the hospital, the ground was scraped and lime was spread over it.
-The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
-At one point, the bodies of 80 dead POWs laid under the hospital awaiting burial.
+To clean the ground under the hospital, the bodies were moved to one side and the ground on the empty side was scraped and lime was spread over it.
+The bodies of the dead were then moved to the cleaned side and the area they had lain was scraped and lime was spread over it.
+At one point, the bodies of 80 dead POWs lay under the hospital awaiting burial.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
-If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
+If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk to work.
 Many of these men returned to the camp from work details only to die.
 The death rate among the POWs reached 50 men dying a day.

-What is known is that Raymon became ill after arriving at Camp O’Donnell and was put in the camp hospital.
+What is known from records kept by the POWs in the camp is that Raymond became ill after arriving at Camp O’Donnell and was put in the camp hospital.
 According to medical records kept by the hospital staff, Pvt.
-Raymon O. Edens died on Saturday, May 9, 1942, from malaria and dysentery.
+Raymond O. Edens died on Saturday, May 9, 1942, from malaria and dysentery.
 He was buried in the camp cemetery in Section D, Row 8, Grave 4.